JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 **Caveats:**
 - **Key-person risk:** Buffett’s departure marks a major transition.
 [With Warren Buffett Stepping Down in January, Is Berkshire …](https://www.fool.com/investing/2025/10/22/with-warren-buffett-stepping-down-in-january-is-be/)
 - **Scale limits:** Its size caps agility.
-- **Correlation drift:** Increasingly behaves like the broader U.S. market.
+- **Correlation drift:** At times, does behave like the broader U.S. market.

 #### Summary on Active Management
 Active funds can complement a passive core if: